ITIL PROCESS

 4. Service Operations

-This stage is concerned with satisfying the requirements of end-users while optimizing expenses and identifying any possible difficulties.
-Fulfilling customer requests, addressing service outages, troubleshooting, and performing normal operational duties are all part of the Service Operations process.
+This stage is concerned with satisfying end-users' requirements while optimizing expenses and identifying any possible difficulties.
+Fulfilling customer requests, addressing service outages, troubleshooting, and performing regular operational duties are all part of the Service Operations process.
 It's the only area out of the five that includes both functions and processes.
 There will be five processes and four functions under this area to consider.

 a) Event Management (process) - The goal is to ensure those configuration items (CIs) and services are continually observed, as well as to classify and characterize events so that relevant actions can be taken.

-b) Incident Management (process) - The goal is to manage the lifetime of all problems and get the IT service back to consumers as soon as feasible.
+b) Incident Management (process)—The goal is to manage all problems throughout their lifetime and get the IT service back to consumers as soon as feasible.

 c) Request Completion (process) - The goal is to satisfy service requests, which are typically modest adjustments (such as queries to update a password) or information requests.